Can making your bed actually improve your life? Studies show that it can!

 4. It helps you solidify other good habits

 Making your bed inspires you to keep up with other good habits.
 In Charles Duhigg’s book The Power of Habit: Why We Do What We Do In Life and Business, he says, “Making your bed every morning is correlated with better productivity, a greater sense of well-being, and stronger skills at sticking with a budget.
 It’s not that a family meal or a tidy bed causes better grades or less frivolous spending, but somehow those initial shifts start chain reactions that help other good habits take hold.”

 (PS That quote makes me feel even better about this small habits challenge than I did before!)

 5. It keeps your bedroom cleaner

 It is so much easier to throw junk into a bedroom with an unmade bed than it is when the bed is made up nicely!
 When my bed is made it inspires me to quickly clean the rest of my bedroom so it matches the beautiful bed.
-Doing this day after day will equal a much cleaner bedroom than if you just cleaned it once in a while because clutter doesn’t have time to build up and stuff stays off the floor and other surfaces.
+Doing this day after day will equal a much cleaner bedroom than if you just cleaned it once in a while.
+Clutter won’t have time to build up and stuff will stay off of the floor and other surfaces.